DrLutzi/wakfu-theme-manager/README.md

 ## Requirements

-On Windows, *powershell 3.0 or more* must be installed, and on other OS, *unzip* must be installed.
+On Windows, *powershell 3.0 or more* must be installed (which is the case by default), and on other OS, *unzip* must be installed.

 ## Changelog